Society of the Precious Blood: History

 In 1957 a group of five sisters established a priory in the Kingdom of Lesotho.
 This in 1966 become an autonomous province of the Order and spread into South Africa in 1980.

+By 2024, the community in England consisted of ten sisters.
+Seven relocated to long-term care facilities and the remaining three reside at the convent of the Community of the Sisters of the Church in Gerrards Cross, while the abbey has been put up for sale.

 The foundress

 Millicent Taylor was born in India in 1869; her father, Reynell Taylor was an army officer.
 At the age of 22, she declared her wish for the religious life but became a parish worker in poor parishes in east London, Reading and Birmingham.
 In 1905, she made her first profession on St Luke's Day, 1905, in St Jude's Church, Birmingham.
 She resigned as Superior in 1942 because of ill health and died in 1956.

 Structure

 SPB United Kingdom

 An elected Reverend Mother presides over the sisters.